In Memory of Pamela Colclough Pace

 Kathy Moulton (England)

 I grew up with Pam, I loved her, she was a special friend.
-My favorite memory is the time we tried to ride a bike together and we crashed and got hurt bad...but we laughed really hardwink
+My favorite memory is the time we tried to ride a bike together and we crashed and got hurt bad...but we laughed really hard

 Kevin Pace